 Walkers will use the left-hand outside paved lane as they walk onto the bridge, regardless of which end of the bridge they start from.
 Walkers who turn back at the midpoint will turn right, then return using the opposite side outside paved lane.
 Walkers who choose to cross the entire bridge will stay in the left-hand outside paved lane all the way across.

 The Michigan State Police and other official personnel will be available in the event of an emergency.
-Please note, there are NO RESTROOMS ON THE BRIDGE and the average length of time to walk the bridge is about two hours.
-Portable toilets will be located at both ends of the bridge and at the bus loading area.
+Please note, there are no restrooms on the bridge and the average length of time to walk the bridge is about two hours.
+Portable toilets will be located in St. Ignace and Mackinaw City.

 Individuals under the age of 18 should have the permission of a parent or guardian to participate in the walk.
 Any two or more people walking together should make plans for a meeting place in the event that they become separated during the walk.